-- Reviewed the IFRS 9 ECL prepared by management for computation of ECL on financial assets in line with the requirements of IFRS 9. - Gained an understanding of how the PD's and LGD's wer derived by performing a walkthrough using live data. - Tested the historical accuracy of the model by assessing - Focused on the most significant model assumption including Probability of Default (PD) and Loss Given Default (LGD). - Performed detailed procedures on the completeness an accuracy of the information used. - Other areas of complexities which include consideration multiple scenarios. incorporating forward information such as macro-economic indicators that includes inflation, unemployment, exchange rate, Gross Domestic Product (GDP), etc. were equally challenged for reasonableness, taking into consideration available information in the public domain. - To ensure conformity to IFRS 7- Financial Instrument Disclosures, we reviewed the qualitative and quantitative disclosures for reasonableness.
+- Reviewed the IFRS 9 ECL prepared by management for computation of ECL on financial assets in line with the requirements of IFRS 9. - Gained an understanding of how the PD's and LGD's were derived by performing a walkthrough using live data. - Tested the historical accuracy of the model by assessing the historical projections versus actual losses. - Focused on the most significant model assumptions including Probability of Default (PD) and Loss Given Default (LGD). - Performed detailed procedures on the completeness and accuracy of the information used. - Other areas of complexities which include consideration of multiple scenarios, incorporating forward looking information such as macro-economic indicators that includes inflation, unemployment, exchange rate, Gross Domestic Product (GDP), etc. were equally challenged for reasonableness, taking into consideration available information in the public domain. - ▶ To ensure conformity to IFRS 7- Financial Instruments: Disclosures, we reviewed the qualitative and quantitative disclosures for reasonableness.